cmu-rss-lab/rosdiscover/README.rst

    $ docker run --rm \
        -v /var/run/docker.sock:/var/run/docker.sock \
+       -v <path_to_config>:/configs \
        -it rosdiscover

-where :code:`-v /var/run/docker.sock:/var/run/docker.sock` is used to mount the host's Docker socket inside the :code:`rosdiscover` container.
+where :code:`-v /var/run/docker.sock:/var/run/docker.sock` is used to mount the host's Docker socket inside the :code:`rosdiscover` container and :code:`-v <path_to_config>:/configs` is used to mount the location of the configuration files to pass to :code:`rosdiscover` (see below).
-Optionally, you may also want to use volume mounting to persist (and reuse) the cache:
+Optionally, you may also want to use volume mounting to persist (and reuse) the cache: :code:`-v d:/ROSDiscover/cache:/root/.roswire`.

 **TODO: requires careful handling of users/permissions.**